 RAISING AWARENESS

-GoodPlanet Foundation and OMEGA have set up two projects for the restoration and conservation of the Indonesian coast.
-These three-year projects, carried out in collaboration with local conservation activists, are designed to maintain an outstanding natural heritage and preserve local economic activities.
+GoodPlanet Foundation and OMEGA have set up three projects for the restoration and conservation of the Indonesian and Malagasy coasts.
+These three-year projects carried out in collaboration with local conservation activists, are designed to maintain an outstanding natural heritage and preserve local economic activities.

 Using a participative community approach, the project proposes to restore and preserve the damaged ecosystems in the region, advancing the understanding of the role mangrove forests and seagrass beds.